ApryseSDK/pdftron-react-native/API.md

 ```

 #### setDrawAnnotations
-Sets whether all annotations and forms should be rendered in the viewer.
+Sets whether all annotations and forms should be rendered.
+This method affects the viewer and does not change the document.

+Unlike [setVisibilityForAnnotation](#setVisibilityForAnnotation), this method is used to show and hide all annotations and forms in the viewer.

 Parameters: